-Any player who deliberately tilts or slam tilts a machine in order to derive some benefit to his or her own play, or the play of others, under these rules, will receive a score of zero.
+Any player who deliberately tilts or slam tilts a machine in order to derive some benefit to their own play, or the play of others, under these rules, will receive a score of zero.
 Repeated offenses may result in ejection from the tournament.